StanfordVL/iGibson/README.md

  updated technical report](TBA) and [our RAL+ICRA20 paper](https://arxiv.org/abs/1910.14442) and.

 ### Dowloading Dataset of 3D Environments
 There are several datasets of 3D reconstructed large real-world environments (homes and offices) that you can download and use with iGibson.
-All of them will be accessible once you fill in this [form](https://forms.gle/36TW9uVpjrE1Mkf9A).
+All of them will be accessible once you fill in this <a href="https://forms.gle/36TW9uVpjrE1Mkf9A" target="_blank">[form]</a>.

 Additionally, with iGibson v1.0 release, you will have access to 15 fully interactive scenes (100+ rooms) that can be used in simulation.
 As a highlight, here